Poor man's copyright

-It is important to note, that this does not prove that a work is original or created by you...
+This does not prove that a work is original or created by you...

 There is no provision in United States copyright law regarding any such type of protection.
 A work of original authorship is protected by United States copyright law once it is fixed in a tangible medium of expression.
 According to section 412 of the U.S. Copyright Act of 1976 (17 U.S.C.
 408), registration of a work with the Copyright Office is a prerequisite for copyright protection.
 Poor man's copyright is therefore not a substitute for registration.
 Eric Goldman has noted that there is an absence of cases that give any value to the poor man's copyright.
 He also states, "To establish copyright infringement, the author must show copying-in-fact and wrongful copying.
 The postmark has no relevance to the wrongful copying question."
 However, according to the Copyright Alliance, the postmark could provide some value in an infringement action if it is used as evidence that the work existed on a particular date, or before the date of creation of another work.